Jpickard1/BRAD/tutorials/README.md

 - how to make codes accessible to be run with BRAD
 - how to run matlab pipelines
 - how to run snakemake pipelines

+## What else do we need a tutorial for?